NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/tools/tools.md

 This diagnostic display helps assess whether the environment is suitable for downloading and running specific models.
 The system information includes details about available memory, processor type, disk space, and GPU availability.
 For detailed system requirements, the [System Configurations](https://github.com/RS-labhub/ModelHQ-Docs/tree/master/systemConfiguration/SYSTEM_CONFIGURATION.md) documentation can be consulted.

 ## Conclusion
-This document described the comprehensive Tools interface in Model HQ, which provides essential utilities for advanced configuration, development, and system management.
-Key features include the Backend server launcher for headless API-based deployments, the CLI for command-line operations, the SDK for programmatic integration, and the Share function for collaborative access.
-Diagnostic tools such as System Info and Test Server enable users to verify hardware capabilities and server functionality before deploying models.
-The Model Downloader and Sample Documents features streamline the setup process by managing model installations and providing test data.
-The Demos section offers quick access to pre-built examples, while the Updates feature ensures access to the latest agents, templates, and tools.
-Together, these utilities transform Model HQ from a standalone application into a flexible platform that can be integrated into larger systems, accessed programmatically, and optimized based on available hardware resources.
-Understanding and utilizing the Tools interface is essential for power users, developers, and organizations deploying Model HQ in production environments or integrating it into existing workflows.
+This document explains the Tools section in Model HQ.
+The Tools area gives you helpful features for setting up, managing, and running the system more easily.

+It includes things like the Backend Server, which lets Model HQ run in the background, the CLI, which lets you use commands instead of buttons, and the SDK, which helps developers connect Model HQ to their own apps or programs.
+The Share feature also makes it easy to give others access.

+There are tools to check that everything works correctly.
+System Info shows what your computer can handle, and Test Server makes sure the server is running properly before you launch your models.

+The Model Downloader helps you install models quickly, and Sample Documents give you test files to practice with.
+The Demos section includes ready-made examples you can try right away, and Updates keeps your agents, templates, and tools up to date.

+All together, these tools make Model HQ more than just a simple app — they turn it into a flexible platform that developers, teams, and organizations can customize and connect to bigger systems.

+Learning how to use the Tools section is especially helpful for advanced users and teams running Model HQ in real-world projects.